JulianAlonso/Injection/Readme.md

 - [x] Allow you define dependencies grouped on `Components`.
 - [x] Unique scope, creates a new instance each time you call `resolve` method.
 - [x] Singleton scope, shares the same instance along the whole `Module`.
-- [ ] Shared scope, to share the same instance along a dependency graph.
+- [x] Weak scope, share the same instance while it's alive, if not, generates a new one.
 - [x] Use tags to tag your dependencies if you need to do it.
 - [x] Resolves optional types.
 - [ ] Circular dependency.